-At year-end, the College had \$43.1 million in debt outstanding, which is made up of the outstanding principal balances of four general obligation, limited-tax bonds, issued for various construction projects.
-These four bond issuances provided proceeds of \$18.0 million, \$8.0 million, \$10.0 million, and \$22.0 million in the years issued, and were authorized by the Board of Trustees on March 27, 2013, March 23, 2016, November 14, 2018, and September 25, 2019, respectively.
-All construction projects funded by bonds have been completed.
+At year-end, the College had \$51.6 million in debt outstanding, which is made up of the outstanding principal balances of four general obligation, limited-tax bonds, issued for various construction projects.
+These five bond issuances provided proceeds of \$18.0 million, \$8.0 million, \$10.0 million, \$22.0 million, and \$10.3 million in the years issued, and were authorized by the Board of Trustees on March 27, 2013, March 23, 2016, November 14, 2018, September 25, 2019, and February 15, 2023 respectively.
+All construction projects funded by bonds other than the Vistatech 2.0 Renovation have been completed.
 Bond principal payments are due annually each May through maturity in fiscal year 2039.
 Interest payments are due semi-annually through maturity at rates ranging from 2.0% to 3.5%.

-The College's general obligation bond rating was Aa1 by Moody's in October 2019 upon issuance.
-According to Moody's, at the time of the bond issuance, the strong rating was based upon the College's large and growing tax base, the successful ballot proposal in the fall 2018 elections which restored the College's millage rate to its full authorized level which is described in more detail in the economic factors which will affect the future section, above average resident income levels, and a low debt burden.
+The College's general obligation bond rating was Aa1 by Moody's in March 2023 upon issuance.
+According to Moody's, at the time of the bond issuance, the strong rating was based upon the College's large and growing tax base, the successful ballot proposal in the fall 2018 elections which restored the College's millage rate to its full authorized level which is described in more detail in the economic factors which will affect the future section, above average resident income levels, and low debt and pension burdens.

-Also at year-end, the College had \$2.1 million in debt outstanding from the lease agreement signed to fund the upgrade of the College's network through installation and implementation of hardware and software, which included desktop virtualization, and campus-wide network equipment enhancements, as authorized by the Board of Trustees on November 20, 2019.
+Also at year-end, the College had \$1.1 million in debt outstanding from the lease agreement signed to fund the upgrade of the College's network through installation and implementation of hardware and software, which included desktop virtualization, and campus-wide network equipment enhancements, as authorized by the Board of Trustees on November 20, 2019.
 Lease payments, including principal and interest of 3.7%, are due annually through maturity in fiscal year 2024.

-Also at year-end, the College had \$5.7 million in debt outstanding from the lease agreement signed to lease the St. Joe's Sports Dome from SC College Dome LLC, as authorized by the Board of Trustees on June 22, 2016.
+Also at year-end, the College had \$5.6 million in debt outstanding from the lease agreement signed to lease the St. Joe's Sports Dome from SC College Dome LLC, as authorized by the Board of Trustees on June 22, 2016.
 Lease payments, including principal and interest of 13.64%, are due monthly through maturity in fiscal year 2042.

-Finally, at year-end, the College had \$7.8 million in debt outstanding from the lease agreement signed to lease the St. Joe's Mercy Elite Sports Center from SC Health Sciences 2, Inc., as authorized by the Board of Trustees on June 22, 2016.
+Finally, at year-end, the College had \$7.7 million in debt outstanding from the lease agreement signed to lease the St. Joe's Mercy Elite Sports Center from SC Health Sciences 2, Inc., as authorized by the Board of Trustees on June 22, 2016.
 Lease payments, including principal and interest of 12.59%, are due monthly through maturity in fiscal year 2041.